Krakow : Regular Guided City Tour by electric golf cart 1 .5-2h

 The Princes Czartoryski Museum – often abbreviated to Czartoryski Museum – is a historic museum in Kraków, Poland, and one of the country's oldest museums.
 The initial collection was formed in 1796 in Puławy by Princess Izabela Czartoryska.
 The Museum officially opened in 1878

-Pass By: Krakow's Rynek Glowny Central Square, Rynek Glowny, Krakow Poland
+Krakow's Rynek Glowny Central Square

 The main square is a square space surrounded by historic townhouses and churches.
 The center of the square is dominated by the Cloth Hall, rebuilt in 1555 in the Renaissance style, topped by a beautiful attic or Polish parapet decorated with carved masks.
 On one side of the cloth hall is the Town Hall Tower (Wieża ratuszowa), on the other the 11th century Church of St. Adalbert and 1898 Adam Mickiewicz Monument.